-- MadGraph (we've tested our setup with MG5\aMC v2.6.2 and v2.6.5).
+- MadGraph (we've tested our setup with MG5\aMC v2.8.0+).
 See https://launchpad.net/mg5amcnlo for installation instructions.
-Note that MadGraph requires a Fortran compiler as well as Python 2.6 or 2.7.
-(Note that you can still run most MadMiner analysis steps with Python 3.) - For the analysis of systematic uncertainties, LHAPDF6 has to be installed with Python support (see also the documentation of MadGraph's systematics tool).
+Note that MadGraph requires a Fortran compiler as well as Python 3.6+. - For the analysis of systematic uncertainties, LHAPDF6 has to be installed with Python support (see also the documentation of MadGraph's systematics tool).